 Conanthera campanulata has small purple flowers that do not reflex arranged in a branched panicle.
 Flowering time for my plants was late June-July.
 This species did not seem to appreciate my very wet Northern California winters and sometimes the flowers got diseased.
 Photos by Bob Rutemoeller, Mary Sue Ittner, and Osmani Baullosa.

 Conanthera trimaculata is a species from central Chile that grows to 40 cm.
 Although it can be found in several habitats, it is mostly coastal and found in deep sand.
 As the species name implies, there are three spots on the inner tepals.
-Photos by Lyn Edwards.
+Photos 1 and 2 by Lyn Edwards.
+Photos 3 and 4 by Pamela Harlow of plants grown from BX 412, tolerating a windowsill pot.